katcipis/katcipis.github.io/content/blog/mux-channels-go.md

 writing to a closed channel is a programming error and results in a panic.

-You will need to use some signalization mechanism to know that all workers have finished and no more writes will happen and then you can close it.
+You will need to use some synchronization mechanism to know that all workers have finished and no more writes will happen and then you can close it.
 Not implementing this properly can result in very sad non-deterministic panics.

 If you try to avoid closing the channel altogether, you are left with the problem of notifying the